pricees/pricees.github.com/_posts/2014-03-19-heartbeat-middleware-for-your-rails-aws.md

 ## The Problem ##

-When migrating to a cloud service, you are going to want to set alerts that check the health of your app.
-Some This response can very short, just return a HEAD 200.
+When migrating to a cloud service, I am going to want to set alerts that check the health of my app.
+This response can very short, I will just return a HEAD 200.

 ## The Solution ##

-Create rack middleware that responds to "/heartbeat" and returns a 200 HTTP (OK) status code.
+Create rack middleware that responds to an arbitrary url -- "/heartbeat" -- with a 200 HTTP (OK) status code.

+Rack middleware is a breeze.
-This is the stodgy style, with an initializer:
+Here is an example using the stodgy style:

-{% highlight rubylinenos %}
+{% highlight ruby linenos %}
+#
-# lib/middleware/heartbreat.rb
+# lib/middleware/heartbeat.rb
 #
 class Heartbeat